Legendary h may have an extensive discography, but his album ‘Moanin’ is regarded by most aficionados as his finest.

 As such his contribution to the evolution of the music from the forties and throughout the fifties and sixties cannot be underestimated.

-His progress, and indeed that of the movement that saw the music move away from big bands and dance orientated orchestra to a serious art form that should be listened to and understood, was rapid.
+His progress, and indeed that of the modern jazz movement that saw the music move away from big bands and dance orientated orchestra to a serious art form that should be listened to and understood, was rapid.

 The Rising Stars of Tomorrow

-A passionate advocate of the that he loved and believed in, he was always willing to share this passion and message to all who would care to listen.
+A passionate advocate of the jazz that he loved and believed in, he was always willing to share this passion and message to all who would care to listen.

-Through his policy of continually renewing his Messengers group he would constantly be seeking the cream of the rising young players thus giving them a solid grounding and place to hone their craft.
+Through his policy of continually renewing his Jazz Messengers group he would constantly be seeking the cream of the rising young players thus giving them a solid grounding and place to hone their craft.

-As such, the list of musicians who have passed through the Messengers academy is a veritable who’s who of up until his death in 1990.
+As such, the list of musicians who have passed through the Messengers academy is a veritable who’s who of jazz up until his death in 1990.

 Moanin’ | Art Blakey’s Finest